python-trio/trio/docs/source/reference-core.rst

 that can have different values depending on which request handler is accessing it.

-That's what :class:`trio.TaskLocal` gives you:

-.. autoclass:: TaskLocal
+This is what :mod:`contextvars` provides.
+Trio has built-in support for context variables in the core.

-And here's a toy example demonstrating how to use :class:`TaskLocal`:
+Here's a toy example demonstrating how to use :mod:`contextvars`:

 .. literalinclude:: reference-core/tasklocal-example.py